On this page

 We are happy to answer any questions you have about your records.

-3. We run the assessment.
+- We run the claim review.

-Support available
+Support available#

 We understand lodging a claim can be distressing.
-We can pay for up to 6 counselling sessions while your claim is being processed.
+We can provide support to you and your whānau while your claim is being processed.

-Rapid payment options
+Rapid payment options#

-We will invite you to meet with the assessor to talk about your experiences and discuss what you would like from the process.
+We will invite you to meet with the reviewer to talk about your experiences and discuss what you would like from the process.
 We can arrange for this meeting to take place at a location, date and time that is convenient to you.
 You are welcome to bring whānau and other support people with you to this meeting.

-Alternative arrangements
+Alternative arrangements#

 If you don’t think you can manage a meeting or would prefer not to have one, we can discuss alternative arrangements with you.

-Criminal conduct
+Criminal conduct#

 If your complaint is about criminal conduct, you may like to consider making a complaint to the NZ Police.